Skip to main content

 Final Success Callback

-Once the run completes, you receive one final callback with status: SUCCEEDED
+Once the run completes, you receive one final callback with run.status: SUCCEEDED (indicating the run finished successfully)

 Important: You may receive multiple callbacks for a single execution, and they may arrive out of order due to parallel processing.
 Always use the run_uid and batch_uid to track and organize your data.